Bamboozlerrl/Rule-Edits/README.md

     - (b) At the conclusion of every season, the existing members of the CRC will be retired and eligible for re-election.
   - (2) Elections:
     - (a) At the conclusion of the season, elections will be held to fill the five vacancies on the CRC.
-    - (b) The election will be conducted by the CRC and overseen by the League Managers.
+    - (b) The election will be conducted by the League Managers.
-    - (c) The CRC will call for election applications and allow reasonable time for people to submit them.
+    - (c) The LM will call for election applications and allow reasonable time for people to submit them.
       - (i) Applicants will be made public to allow reasonable time for interpretation prior to the election.
       - (ii) The same list of applicants will be used for all seats.
     - (d) The first two seats will be filled by a combined vote of the previous season’s Captains from all three tiers.